JetBrains/kotlin-web-site/pages/docs/tutorials/native/working-with-klib.md

     konanc utils.kt -p library -o utils

-The second way to create a library is using the `cinterop` tool which allows us to create a Kotlin/Native library of an existing
+The second way to create a library is using the `cinterop` tool which allows us to create a Kotlin/Native library from an existing
 C library.
 See the [Interop with C tutorial](interop-with-c.html) on how to accomplish this.

 ## Consuming a Kotlin/Native Library